abc-research/nurse2021/_pages/data.md

 Participants should note that the start and finish time at the label_train file may differ from the datetime at the accelerometer file due to the different time zone.

 ![data-record](/nurse2021/assets/data-record.png)

+## Test Data Setting
+This dataset was used in our previous work, titled [“Integrating Activity Recognition and Nursing Care Records: The System, Deployment, and a Verification Study”](https://dl.acm.org/doi/abs/10.1145/3351244).
+The authors of this work proposed a theory that  extension of start and ending time of the activities can increase the prediction rate.
+The reason behind the theory is that many of the nurses provided the labels before or after completing an activity.
+In the paper they verified and proved this theory.
+Following the theory, in the test data the time is extended for both start and end of an activity for 20 minutes.
+As the time is extended, there are some overlaps for the activity labels for some samples.
+So, the submission of the participants will be evaluated per activity following the same test setting as the paper.
+The final score will be calculated by taking the prediction average of all the activities.